Groumy/Groumy.github.io/_posts/2019-10-06-tbh-fatiguing-magic.md

 So this is what I came up with.
 It repalce a single section of the rule books and stays broadly compatible with third party classes and everything.

+I'm gonna test it out with my group over the next few sessions.

 ## CASTING SPELLS

  A Spellcaster can spend an **_Action_** on their Turn to **attempt to**  cast a spell or prayer from memory or by reading it from a book or scroll, when **_Turns_** are being tracked using **_Minutes_**.